Archive for February, 2009

 Other countries with far fewer resources at their disposal manage just fine.
 Afterall, the roads in Changchun are frozen for 3 months of the year

 but they manage so much better than people do here, and on far fewer resources.
 The media gets into such a hysteria over it all, making the situation worse than it really is.
-Perhaps they just want something to report on??
-Question
+Perhaps they just want something to report on?? ?:-)

 I did actually try to get to work and started to walk the 6 miles or so, but I turned back and gave up as I was constantly thinking ‘who else in my office would bother walking this far to work‘ .
 It’s cynical I know, but why bust-a-gut when you know that no-one else has bothered and you’ll get paid regardless….